This is the ultimate guide to mixing alcohol and bodybuilding.

 Just to name two.
 Other factors come into play here, but you get my point.

 But how does alcohol work?

-When alcohol is consumed, it gets absorbed from the stomach and intestines.
-After that, it passes through the liver on its way to your blood.
-When it’s circulating, it keeps passing through the liver and every time it does, the liver breaks down some of the alcohol into acetate.
+When we consume alcohol, it gets absorbed from the stomach and intestines.
+It then passes through the liver on its way to your blood.
+As it circulates, it keeps passing through the liver and every time it does, the liver breaks down some of the alcohol into acetate.

 Acetate is the real issue here because once it enters the blood, it inhibits fat-burning and causes most of the fatty acids in your blood to be stored instead of spent.

-But since we know that the number one requirement for weight or fat gain is a caloric surplus, the mere consumption of alcohol won’t make you store fat when calories are controlled.
+But since we know that the number one requirement for weight (or fat) gain is a caloric surplus, the mere consumption of alcohol won’t make you store fat when you control your nutrition.